Last Updated on 2 weeks by Publishing Team

 The COVID-19 vaccine is injected into your upper arm.

-Yes, the approved vaccines are only given as two injections at the upper arm.
+Yes, the approved vaccines are given as 2 injections at an interval of 8-12 weeks at the upper arm of an individual.

 Each person will receive 2 doses of the vaccine, with the 2nd dose received 8-12 weeks after having the 1st dose.